Goutch/SimpleVoxelTracer/README.md

 # SimpleVoxelTracer
-Simplest implementation possible of a real time voxel path tracer.
+Simplest implementation possible of a real time voxel path tracer in a compute shader.

 ![Image](./screenshot.PNG?raw=true)